Types Of Blood Pressure Monitors – What’s The Best For You?

 We will also get to the latest advances in blood pressure readings which can be carried out wirelessly using Bluetooth.

 Cuff By Another Name!

-Before we get started, it is important to know that many sales staff and medical staff use the term blood pressure monitor interchangeably with a cuff; this is because it is rare you would buy a cuff without purchasing a monitor to go with it.
+Before we get started, it is important to know that many sales staff and medical staff use the term blood pressure apparatus interchangeably with a cuff; this is because it is rare you would buy a cuff without purchasing an apparatus to go with it.